ethereum-optimism/optimism-starter/README.md

 > Tip: If you import an Anvil private key into your browser wallet (MetaMask, Coinbase Wallet, etc) – you will have 10,000 ETH to play with 😎.
 The private key is found in the terminal under "Private Keys" when you start up an Anvil instance with `npm run dev:foundry`.

-## ATST
+# ATST

-To interact with the attestation station this library uses the minimal [@eth-optimism/atst](https://www.npmjs.com/package/@eth-optimism/atst) package currently in beta as well as it's accompioning cli.
+To interact with the attestation station this library uses the minimal [@eth-optimism/atst](https://www.npmjs.com/package/@eth-optimism/atst) package currently in beta as well as it's accompanying cli.
 Feel free to open up issues for ideas of improvements for atst.
 We are also happy to give you ideas of how you could build an even better version of ATST or make it better for your hack!

 ## ATST indexers

 TODO document what you can use for backends for atst

-## Alternatives
+# Alternatives

 Looking to use burner wallets?
 Prefer hardhat?
 Prefer NEXT.js?
 Check out these amazing alternatives: